doublejosh/peepspicker/README.md

 Generate a project team.
 It will even start a quick email for you.

+## Quick Link
+You can rely on browser storage to keep the form populated with your group's data, but you can also use a quick link to allow easily sharing this tool.
+Great for managers, new people, etc.  This uses query params like this `?skills=GID&people=GID,GID,GID` to set form values.

 ## Todo
 - Adjustable match multipliers.
 - Make "customer" a match factor.
+- Only reach out to API on page load or form change.
+- Optionally just use peeps Gists for skills list.

 ## Development
 To develop offline, without bumping into API limits, stash the GitHub API JSON responses in the `mock-data` folder with a file name of the gist ID.
 Find such data at a url like...